Current Issues in Law PG (11466.1)

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

-This unit is taught on an intensive basis, with all content being delivered in only two weeks, from 5:30pm-9:30pm on Monday, Wednesday and Friday in the first week and from 5:30pm-9:30pm on Monday and Wednesday in the second week.
-Despite being taught on in a two week period, students should expect to invest the time required for a 3 credit point unit
+This unit is taught on an intensive basis, with all workshops being delivered in only four weeks.
+Despite being taught on in a four week period, students should expect to invest the time required for a 3 credit point unit

 Required IT skills